HoLuLuLu/deep-visualization-toolbox/README.md

     * Enhanced UI (Input overlays, color maps, mouse support)
     * Support input source (Directory, image list, siamese image list)
   * Tested on all major network architectures, including: LeNet, AlexNet, ZFNet, GoogLeNet, VGGNet and ResNet.

+The original version of the tool was first described [here](http://yosinski.com/deepvis) and more formally in this paper:

+ * Jason Yosinski, Jeff Clune, Anh Nguyen, Thomas Fuchs, and Hod Lipson.
+[Understanding neural networks through deep visualization](http://arxiv.org/abs/1506.06579).
+Presented at the Deep Learning Workshop, International Conference on Machine Learning (ICML), 2015.

+If you find this paper or code useful, we encourage you to cite the paper.
+BibTeX:

+    @inproceedings{yosinski-2015-ICML-DL-understanding-neural-networks,
+    Author = {Jason Yosinski and Jeff Clune and Anh Nguyen and Thomas Fuchs and Hod Lipson}, Booktitle = {Deep Learning Workshop, International Conference on Machine Learning (ICML)}, Title = {Understanding Neural Networks Through Deep Visualization}, Year = {2015}}

 ## Installation